 Building work that does not require a Building Consent –

 - Comply exactly with the details of the exemption.

 - Comply with all requirements of the Resource Management Act and District Plan.

 It is the responsibility of the Owner to ensure compliance.
 Failure to comply can result in significant fees and penalties or even prosecution and removal of the structure.
 Mistakes and deliberate non-compliance can be very costly, time consuming and stressful.

 The Building and Planning teams at Waitaki District Council are your most reliable source of information.
 They want to help you achieve a cost-effective compliant building and protect your investment so please contact us to discuss your plans before commencing construction on 03 4330300.

 The document Planning Requirements for Schedule 1 Exempt Work under the Building Act 2004(PDF, 354KB) gives basic guidance on District Plan rules that may impact your exemption.

 You may wish to provide records of any work undertaken under exempt work on the property file (such as plans and specifications).
 Council charge a minimal, one off fee as detailed in our fees and charges to ensure your property file has an enduring record.

-Application for filing exempt building work under schedule 1 part 2(PDF, 288KB)
+Application for filing exempt building work under schedule 1 clause 2(PDF, 160KB)